Should I Sell My House Now?

 The best time to sell a house is typically in the spring and summer months.
 When a house is sold in June, July, August and September, the process takes 62 days on average, according to Rightmove’s 2020 data.
 However, Zoopla reported that in the same time period in 2022, the number of house sales agreed was up 38%, showing that buyer demand and a ‘hot’ housing market where there is more buyer demand than there are houses on the market can make a big difference – especially if the prices are competitive.

-However, while the long, warm summer days make the best conditions to move house in, many families may prioritise the summer holidays, which can sometimes slow down the housing market.
-Thus, putting your home on the market in March or April could acquire more interest.
+However, while the long, warm summer days make the best conditions for moving house, many families may prioritise the summer holidays, which can sometimes slow the housing market.
+Thus, putting your home on the market in March or April could attract more interest.

 When is the worst time to sell a house?

-According to data from Rightmove and Compare My Move, winter is the least popular season among buyers for moving house.
+According to data from Rightmove and Compare My Move, winter is the least popular season for moving house among buyers.
 While January is the worst month to sell a house, it is in the New Year that people start researching properties for a fresh start after Christmas.
 So, while interest in your property is likely to increase, it is unlikely that any buyers will be ready to complete the transaction until later in the year.

 It might also be best to hold off selling your home if the supply is high, meaning the housing market is saturated with more homes than buyers.
 This results in homes taking longer to sell and some not selling at all.

 Another reason to wait before selling your house is if you don’t have enough equity.
 This means that you could end up breaking even on the sale and not making any profit.
-Equity comes from paying off the principal balance of your mortgage.
+Equity is built by paying down the principal balance of your mortgage.
 The better the equity is, the more profit you will make from the house sale.
-This means you can pay off the remainder of your mortgage and any closing costs, and the rest of the money earned in the sale is paid out to you as profit.
-A general rule is that you should stay in your home for a minimum of 5 years before selling to ensure that you at least break even on the sale.
+This means you can pay off the remaining balance on your mortgage and any closing costs, and the rest of the proceeds from the sale are paid to you as profit.
+A general rule is that you should stay in your home for at least 5 years before selling to ensure you at least break even on the sale.

 Different property types sell better at different times of the year.